WhatsApp/erlfmt/doc/FormattingDecisionListComprehensions.md

   - ✅ Handles multiline expression consistently
   - ✅ Indenting by 4

-`erlfmt` formats by dedenting the double pipes to the left, but just a little:
+Another alternative is dedenting the double pipes to the left, but just a little:

 ```erlang formatted list_comp_1
 [